Skip to main content

 Ronke Phillips-Pakenham

-Ronke is Senior Correspondent at ITV New.
+Ronke is Senior Correspondent at ITV News.
 Her career as a journalist includes stints in print, radio and television, as a presenter and reporter in both national and regional media, in the UK and abroad.
-Awards Ronke has won include two Amnesty International awards, for her piece on the murder of Kristy Bamu and her report uncovering the identity of ‘Adam’, whose torso was found in the Thames.
+Awards Ronke has won include two Amnesty International awards for her piece on the murder of Kristy Bamu and her report uncovering the identity of ‘Adam’, whose torso was found in the Thames.
 Ronke is a passionate supporter of several charities.
 She lives in East Sussex.